ineedasername/cartographer/README.md

 # Cartographer

-A library for inspecting transformer internals via logit-lens projection and rank-displacement analysis — architecture-agnostic, so model structure is discovered at load time rather than hardcoded.
+A library for inspecting transformer internals via analystical methods and token-space projections like logit-lens style representations.
+Architecture-agnostic, so model structure is discovered at load time rather than hardcoded, but some modifications will be required for model families outside of gemma and qwen.

+*Functionality includes:*

-Cartographer projects hidden states and per-head attention outputs through a model's final norm and unembedding (logit-lens style), then measures how the resulting token rankings shift across layers and heads.
-The core measurement is plain: it tracks how the rank ordering of the vocabulary changes from one layer/head to the next when projected to token space.
+ -hidden states and per-head attention outputs (final norm and unembedding) -measures token rankings shift across layers and heads -head pairwise correlations as well as output token -visualizations
+ -lancedb for data capture and post-inference analysis -multiple language support for constrained vocabulary projections, i.e., the question "If the model had to project a token in the target language, where in the vocabulary does the latent space surface it as token representation?"

 ## Install